charredgrass/node-backpacktf/README.md

 ###getUser(key, steamIDs, callback)

-*Currently disabled* This will be implemented more in the next update.
+*Currently disabled* - this will be implemented more in the next update.

 A thin wrapper for [this](http://backpack.tf/api/users) API method.
 Returns data on backpack.tf-generated backpack value, bp.tf bans, SteamRep marks, and Steam/VAC/Trade bans.